MikaDevelops/MikaDevelops.github.io/index.md

 ### Project status

 At this moment program is not working.
 I'm advancing my studies and this is on hold.
 When I get around to work with this project first thing is to make the intallations process so that program writes information to a settings file.
 Creating database should only once use admin credentials and make a database and a user account to MariaDB with enough privileges to operate the newly created database.
 In a small setting there could be some data warehouse for deleted record that user level account cannot manipulate.

+## UEFroomFinder

+Small one file proof of concept.
+Scripts were tested in SharePoint classic page as code snippets.
+As there were zero enthusiasm for implementation into some sort of working web-page or SharePoint page, this was left as it is.
+As a value proposition I think this was a better solution than an Excel-file, which will require running separate application in cloud (or on computer) rather than throwing few hundred kilobytes of JS to browser.